 Lucy moved to a small town in Hertfordshire in 2013 and has been enjoying the less hectic pace away from London.

 Lucy teaches the Business Skills sections of the programme.

 I was lucky to find my life’s pursuit from the age of 17, when my interest for medicinal plants was seriously sparked.
 Natural health and wellbeing is my passion with a particular focus on the science behind how medicinal plants work.
 For this reason I studied a degree in Human Biology to understand how plants can heal the body more deeply, and have recently completed a Master’s in Medicinal Natural Products and Phytochemistry to bridge the gap between science and plant medicines further.
-I currently work on the Medicinal Plant Naming System at Kew Gardens, and am also the research and design scientist for Three Spirit.
+I’m going to be doing research at Kew Gardens and do botanical formulations for people.
 I also love formulating my own plant medicines and write about wellbeing, and pharmacognosy.
 My research includes a project with Pukka Herbs and the Eden Project entitled Herbal Medicine: Who cares?
 An Ethnopharmacological Survey Of Britain that investigated peoples attitudes and relationships with herbal medicine in Britain.
 Other interests include cognitive neuroscience and the mind as I have a diploma in hypnotherapy, as well as other healing techniques.
 Recently I have also created a social media platform to share knowledge about medicinal plants, pharmacognosy and wellbeing.

 Rebecca teaches the Pharmacology sections of the programme.

 Anne Cheshire is a consulting medical herbalist in Edinburgh, specialising in chronic conditions such as IBS, chronic fatigue, anxiety, fibromyalgia, and menopausal symptoms, and also treating acute conditions such as coughs and colds, cystitis, chest infections, varicose veins, chilblains and more.